-The Board conducted its business through a number of committees during the year ended 31 July 2022.
+The Board conducted its business through a number of committees during the year ended 31 July 2023.
 Each committee has terms of reference, which have been approved by the Board.
 These committees are Quality and Standards, Audit, Finance and Resources, Search and Governance.
+In addition there is a Capital Project Steering Group.